MF Global fallout slows London Metal Exchange trade

 The LME referred enquiries about the transfer of positions to the clearing house.

-The spokeswoman for LCH.Clearnet urged clients of MF Global, which filed for bankruptcy protection on October 31, to utilise links on its website so their positions could be transferred.
+The spokeswoman for LCH.Clearnet urged clients of MF Global, which filed for bankrupcy protection on Oct.
+31, to utilise links on its website so their positions could be transferred.

 She declined to comment on whether there were issues with customers having to post additional margin on the positions being transferred.